jackoalan/PSPL/Extensions/GXSupport/README.md

 PSPL's *GX Extension* takes advantage of the write-gather pipe by defining a bytecode-stream format called **PSGX**.
 The stream stores a sequence of 32-bit PowerPC words.
-Each word has an associated enumeration bit indicating what type of PowerPC store instruction should be used with the write-gather pipe (32-bit `stw`, 16-bit `sth`, 8-bit `stb`, or 32-bit float `stfs`).
+Each word has an associated enumeration bit-pair indicating what type of PowerPC store instruction should be used with the write-gather pipe (32-bit `stw`, 16-bit `sth`, 8-bit `stb`, or 32-bit float `stfs`).